-This questionnaire needs to be filled in for any technology which is deployed on the EGI infrastructure.
+This questionnaire needs to be filled in for any technology which is deployed on the EGI infrastructure, and on which EGI relies.
 This provides some assurance that at least at the time this questionnaire is filled in, it does not contradict EGI security policy.
 It is not a CSIRT responsibility to fill in the questionnaire.
 The questionnaire may be filled in by one of the following:

-- By the technology providers developing the software (for example if the technology is produced by a collaborating project) - By an individual within EGI who takes the role to be the contact to the technology providers.
+- By the technology providers developing the software (for example if the technology is produced by a collaborating project) - By anyone selecting this technology for use in EGI this person or organisation is known as the 'Technology Selector' - An individual within EGI who takes the role to be the contact to the technology providers.
 (This person would also take the role as the contact in case of vulnerabilities.) - EGI sites deploying a certain cloud technology.
 (If more than one site is using a certain product it might make sense to coordinate the activity answering the questionnaire.) - By anyone with a relationship with EGI with expertise on this particular technology.